Ethics, Society & Technology Hub

 We are eager to join a growing chorus of voices in Silicon Valley and beyond, who, collectively, will shape the culture of the technology industry.
 Over time, through this initiative we hope to encourage many individuals — engineers, corporate leaders, policymakers and all of us as users of technology — to more deeply examine the profound ethical questions posed by technological progress.
 And we hope to stimulate interdisciplinary research focused on these questions by faculty, postdoctoral fellows, and graduate students.

-This initiative builds upon related programs at the Center, including its Technology & Human Values series and postdoctoral fellows who have worked on the ethics of autonomous vehicles and artificial intelligence.
-The initiative also ties to the Digital Civil Society Lab and the Project on Democracy and the Internet, both at the Stanford Center on Philanthropy and Civil Society.
+The Ethics & Technology Initiative builds upon related programs at the Center, including its Technology & Human Values series and postdoctoral fellows who have worked on the ethics of autonomous vehicles and artificial intelligence.
+The initiative also includes the Center's development of an Ethics and Technology Minor, offered to all undergraduates interested in exploring the moral questions at stake in technological developments.
+Finally, the initiative ties to the Digital Civil Society Lab and the Project on Democracy and the Internet, both at the Stanford Center on Philanthropy and Civil Society.